-I require a four-hour minimum booking for a session to be held within the Lower Mainland, and a six-hour minimum booking for sessions to be held out of town.
+I require a four-hour minimum booking for a session to be held within Greater Vancouver, and an eight-hour minimum booking for sessions to be held out of town.

 I am happy to work with clients who prefer to use their own office space, as long as this environment is acceptable to all parties.
-In the event the parties prefer a more neutral facility, I am able to provide that service as well.
-There is an additional cost for use of meeting facilities, which generally ranges between $150.00 – $200.00 for a two-hour session.
+In the event the parties prefer a more neutral facility, I am able to arrange that service as well.
+There is an additional reasonable cost for use of meeting facilities, which will be discussed with all parties at the time of booking.

-In certain circumstances, I may require a pre-session deposit…. such as in cases where I am required to travel out of town, or where a pre-paid Facility charge is involved.
-I will clearly explain the terms of any deposit requirements, ahead of your decision to proceed with booking a Mediation.
+In certain circumstances, I may require a pre-session deposit.
+I will clearly explain the terms of any deposit requirements ahead of your decision to proceed with booking a mediation.